quytelda/kpp-tool/README.md

 -S                  --sync-name                 Change a preset's metadata name to match it's filename.
                                                 For example, 'kpp-tool --sync-name foobar.kpp' will change the preset's name to "foobar".
+-l                  --list-params               Print a table of all parameters.
 -p KEY              --get-param=KEY             Print the value of a single parameter.
 -P KEY=TYPE:VALUE   --set-param=KEY=TYPE:VALUE  Set the value of a parameter.
                                                 TYPE can be 'string', 'internal', or 'binary'.
                                                 For binary parameters, VALUE should be encoded in base-64.
+-r                  --list-resources            Print a table of all embedded resources.
 -x KEY=VALUE[,...]  --extract=KEY=VALUE[,...]
 Extract an embedded resource.
--X                  --extract-all               Extract all embedded resources.
+-X[DIR]             --extract-all[=DIR]         Extract all embedded resources.
+                                                If the optional directory path argument is provided, the extracted files will be placed in DIR.
 -e KEY=VALUE[,...]  --embed=KEY=VALUE[,...]
 Insert or update a resource file.
 -c PATH             --get-icon=PATH             Extract a preset's PNG icon image.
 -C PATH             --set-icon=PATH             Change a preset's icon image.
-                                                FILE must be a PNG file.
+                                                FILE must be a PNG or KPP file.
 ```

 # Building